 Consider manual fulfillment if:

-- You have items available for pre-order
+- You have products for pre-order

-- You manufacture products on order
+- You produce goods to order

 With manual order fulfillment, you will be prompted to send out a shipping notification email to the client as an alert that goods have been shipped.